-Space-A With Kids
+Space A Flight With Kids

 All passengers traveling with you – even babies – need a seat.
-There is no such thing as a “lap child” on a Space-A flight, even if you plan to hold your baby the entire time.
+There is no such thing as a “lap child” on a Space A flight, even if you plan to hold your baby the entire time.
 When signing up for a flight, be sure to include all children in the passenger count.

 All passengers age 10 or older need a military ID card.
 Children younger than 10 need a passport or a MilConnect printout that shows their DOD ID number.

-The Air Mobility Command recommends use of car seats for children under the age of one, but they are not required.
+The Air Mobility Command recommends the use of car seats for children under the age of one, but they are not required.
 If you don’t want to use your child’s car seat on the plane, you can check it.
 Car seats are not included in your baggage count (two 70 lb bags per passenger on most flights).

 Military passenger terminals follow Transportation Security Administration (TSA) guidelines for those liquids.
 Declare them before going through security screening.

-The aircraft is not a playground.
+The Aircraft is not a Playground.

 If you fly in a cargo plane, such as a C-17, it’s possible that there will be a lot of open space.
 You may be tempted to let restless kids run around, but it’s not a safe place for that type of play.
 The aircraft has buttons, switches, cables, sharp corners, heavy metal rods, tie-downs, ladders, ropes, and military equipment onboard.
 It can be very easy for a child to get injured or tamper with something he/she shouldn’t be touching.
 You can take advantage of the open space by stretching out and letting the kids play in the area near you, but keep in mind that you are hitching a ride with a military mission, and the safety and supervision of your children are your responsibility.